zichongkao/selectstarsql/beazley.md

 <a name="comments"></a>
 <div class="sideNote">
   <h3>SQL Comments</h3>
-  <p>Notice that clicking "Show Solution" appends the solution to the editor preceded by two dashes.
-The two dashes indicate that the rest of the line is a comment and shouldn't be run as code.
-It is useful for temporarily hiding code you don't want to run.
-To run the solution, simply comment out your code and uncomment the solution.</p>
+  <p>Notice that clicking "Show Solution" displays the solution in the editor preceded by <code>/*</code>.
+The contents between <code>/*</code> and <code>*/</code> are taken as comments and aren't run as code.
+This is useful for temporarily hiding code we don't want to run.
+To run the solution, simply delete or comment out your code and uncomment the solution.</p>
+  <p><code>--</code> is another way of indicating comments.
+It is used to mark the rest of a single line as a comment.
+When we have multiple lines we want to comment out, <code>/* ... */</code> is more convenient than prepending <code>--</code> to each line.</p>
 </div>

 <br>